What Stories Should You Tell After a Crisis?

 “No matter how the destruction rode in, how different the damage was, the devastation was deep and severe,” Mallory Simon writes for CNN.
 Simon detailed the stories of various Texas residents, including restaurant owner Ed Zielger, who says he lost $2 million in the storm but considers himself lucky to be alive.

-Following this devastating crisis, every communication channel was exploding with stories detailing the damages and destruction so many people faced because of Hurricane Harvey.
+Following this devastating crisis, every communication channel was exploding with stories detailing the destruction faced because of Hurricane Harvey.
 Telling the story of the crisis is crucial to help people rebuild, move past the disaster and prepare for a similar crisis in the future, Matt Seeger and Tim Sellnow write in their book Narratives of crisis: Stories of ruin and renewal.
 In particular, finding positive narratives is important, especially in the immediately aftermath of a crisis.

 Hero Narratives and Narratives of Renewal

-1. Hero narratives tell the story of an individual or group who performs an unusual act of heroism to help others.
+As the name suggests, such stories chronicle individuals or groups who perform unusual acts of heroism to help others.
 This act generally involves personal risk and sacrifice.
-Many of these stories are about firefighters and police officers—people who are trained to respond during these types of situations—but an ordinary citizen can also become a hero in the midst of a disaster.
+Many of these stories are about firefighters and police officers but ordinary citizens can also become heroes during a disaster.
 For example, during Hurricane Harvey, 13-year-old Virgil Smith rescued 13 people from drowning by bringing them to safety on a floating air mattress.
-Among those he saved were a baby, a person who couldn’t swim and an individual who used a wheelchair to get around.
+Among those he saved were a baby, a person who couldn’t swim and an individual who used a wheelchair.
 “He can rescue; he can swim, and I just had faith in the Lord that everything was gonna be all right,” said Lisa Wallace, Virgil’s mother, Aaron Bandler writes for the Daily Wire.

 Hero narratives can take a variety of forms.
-At a hospital, it might mean publishing a story in the company newsletter about an off-duty doctor’s saving a man who had a heart attack in a restaurant.
+For a hospital, the company newsletter could cover an off-duty doctor saving a heart attack victim at a restaurant.
 At a chemical plant, relaying a hero narrative might involve finding out who discovered a potential chemical leak and prevented it from happening—possibly saving millions of dollars of assets and keeping people at the site safe—and sharing it at a department meeting.
 Sharing these stories not only raises morale but also teaches people what to do in case of a similar emergency.

-When humans are confronted with a negative, unexpected phenomenon—a crisis—they seek information about how to navigate the new territory, Seeger and Sellow write.
+When confronted with negative, unexpected phenomena, we seek information about how to navigate the new territory, Seeger and Sellow write.
 Telling stories of renewal is a great way to turn disasters into opportunities to do better in the future.